December 25 – Come Behold the Wondrous Mystery

 I hold the one

-Who’ll Bring us life
+Who’ll bring us life

-We’ve been found
+Hallelujah, we’ve been found

-Hallelujah light has come
+Hallelujah, light has come

 A Savior who will set us free